Ultrawipf/OpenFFBoard/README.md

 For FFB the motor drivers, button sources or encoders also have their own interfaces.

-A simplified command parser is available and recommended for setting parameters at runtime. (see `CmdParser.h` and `CommandHandler.h` and the example main)
+A unified command system supporting different interfaces is available and recommended for setting parameters at runtime. (see `CommandHandler.h` and the example mainclass)

-Callbacks like command parsers and timers or external interrupts are also based on virtual classes that can be implemented to add this functionality to any other module.
-Take a look at `global_callbacks.cpp` for some of them.

 ### Copyright notice: